jphoulihan/reddit-focal-bat/readme.md

 * Use natural language processing to get POS (part of speech) on the comment content
 * insert first instance of Noun or Verb or Adjective etc. into teanglann foclóir (dictionary) search (get request)
 * if return contains a dictionary entry continue
-  * else repeat POS tagging to get next Noun or Verb etc. until the dictionary yields a result
+  * else repeat POS tagging to get next POS until the dictionary yields a result
+* Use web scraping to get the dictionary result content and example phrases
+  * if result content and search word are the same, move to next POS
-* if the word pos is VERB search in Irish to English dictionary to ensure the infinitive is returned
+* if the word's POS is VERB search in Irish to English dictionary to ensure the infinitive is returned
-* Use web scraping to get the dictionary result content
+  * if this fails return the English to Irish result
 * construct the focal bat response with this data
   * response composed of:
     * translation